kubeshop/testkube/docs/tests-getting-results.md

   cypress-example     | cypress/project    |      | 615d4556b046f8fbd3d955cc | error
 ```

-Now we can get some ID and check it details with
+Now we can use an ID to check the results:

 ```sh
 kubectl testkube tests execution 615d5265b046f8fbd3d955d0
 ```

-### Getting list of executions in different format
+### **Getting a List of Executions in Different Formats**

-Table data in terminal is not always what we want when processing results in code or shell tests.
-To simplify this we've implemented possibility to get JSON or Go-Template based results when getting results lists.
+Terminal mode table data is not always best when processing results in code or shell tests.
+To simplify this, we have implemented JSON or Go-Template based results when getting results lists.

-#### JSON
+#### **JSON**

-Getting JSON resutls is quite easy - just pass `-o json` flag to command:
+Getting JSON results is quite easy, just pass the `-o json` flag to the command:

 ```sh
 kubectl testkube tests executions -ojson